 The Grand Finale shows that the Wraith are one ZPM away from becoming a nigh-unstoppable threat.
 The Super-Hive they create with just one of those oversized batteries can mop the floor with any ships and can take a hit from a weapon capable of One-Hit Kill Ori motherships with minimal damage (that the organic armor heals quickly).
 Even Atlantis itself barely manages to stall the Super-Hive for a few minutes and nearly crashes as a result.

 As shown in Stargate Universe, the Lucian Alliance is doing the opposite, rising from a fairly weak cartel to a major opponent to Earth, starting a Space Cold War at which they're very successful.
 They even manage to upgrade their previously-weak Ha'taks to be able to match Earth's Asgard-improved ships.
 It turns out Earth humans aren't the only ones who can be smart.
 (The writers even addressed this: when asked about how the original-film-era pyramid ships that became So Last Seasonmany seasons ago can match the Asgard-improved ships, the answer was simply that the whole universe hadn't stood still while Earth made improvements.)

 Adam Monroe, formerly Big Bad of Heroes season 2.
 When he returned in Season 3, he was downgraded from a Magnificent Bastard to comic relief.
-Then he was killed off by the new villain, Mr. Petrelli, in an Eviler than Thou moment.
+Then he was killed off by the new villain, Mr. Petrelli, in an Eviler Than Thou moment.
 Oh, and all this took less than two episodes, possibly setting a new record for 'fastest villain decay ever'.

 Mr. Sweeny on Ned's Declassified School Survival Guide, to the point where he doesn't rat Ned out in the finale for sneaking along on the field trip.
 He leaves him stuck in that tree... "but do tell me how your day turns out."